henry9836/EZNetworking/README.md

 To make a framework that can be intergrated with projects easily and work on multiple platforms out of the box

 ### What the Project Can Currently Do
-- Performs A Handshake
+- Performs Handshake
-- Send/Receive messages between linux and windows
+- Custom Send Packet Rate Per Object
+- Object Ownership
+- Object Transform Synchronization
-- Lerping Positional Movement
+- Smooth Lerping Object Transform Synchronization
+- Object Midgame Catchup